ClaireggZ/Mental-Health-AI-Chatbot/README.md

 # Mental-Health-AI-Chatbot
-Our product is a mental health chatbot 🤖designed to provide personalized anxiety assessments and solutions based on users' personality types.
+A mental health chatbot 🤖 designed to provide personalized anxiety assessments and solutions based on users' personality types.